 \section{Introduction}

 The increasing support of reduced-precision arithmetic in hardware architectures has triggered a resurgence of interest in mixed-precision algorithms, particularly within the fields of numerical analysis and deep learning.
 There are numerous benefits to using numerical formats with lower precision than single precision primarily because they require less memory bandwidth.
 The mixed-precision algorithms, which strategically combine reduced-precision and high-precision computations, have emerged as a heating topic of research due to their capability to enhance algorithmic performance across various domains{---}most notably energy efficiency, data transfer, and arithmetic speedup{---}while maintaining acceptable levels of numerical accuracy and stability \citep{higham2022mixed}.
-This paradigm exploits the inherent trade-offs between computational cost and precision, offering a compelling technique for addressing the escalating demands of large-scale numerical simulations and machine learning applications.
-The ability to tailor precision to specific computational tasks not only reduces energy consumption but also reduces processing times, making mixed-precision computations indispensable in the era of exascale computing and resource-constrained environments.
+This paradigm exploits the inherent trade-offs between computational cost and precision, addressing the escalating demands of large-scale numerical simulations and machine learning applications.
+The ability to tailor precision to specific computational tasks reduces energy consumption, memory footprint, and processing times, making mixed-precision computing an indispensable role in the era of exascale computing.